anilkumar1392/EssentialApp/Adding a new feature/Lecture 2/AddNewFeatureLecture2.md

 The FeedLoadingView would display FeedLoadingViewModels.
 The FeedView would display FeedViewModels.
-The FeedErrorView would display FeedErrorViewModels
-So the general presentation flow happened as follows:
+The FeedErrorView would display ResourceErrorViewModels So the general presentation flow happened as follows:

 Event in → Create immutable ViewModels → Send ViewModels to the UI